kevinfiol/kevinfiol.github.io/content/resume.md

 * **isitdrmfree.com** • A search tool for finding digital games that are available free of Digital-Rights Management restrictions.

-* **Mithril.js** • A JavaScript framework for building single-page applications.
-Contributor and active community member.
-Assisted with 2.1.0 release, built community starter templates, and currently providing support to new users in the official chatroom.

-* **Playnite Library Export** • A utility to allow users to export their libraries from multiple services such as Steam, EA Origin, Ubisoft Connect to a single JSON file on Github Gists.

 * **Bubo RSS Reader (Fork)** • An RSS Reader deployed as a mobile-responsive, lightweight, static site using Github Actions.
 Updated hourly at [kevinfiol.com/reader](https://kevinfiol.com/reader).

-* **Fireblog** • A full blogging application powered by Google Firebase and Firestore, with real-time page updates without page reloading, built as a single-page application.

-* **Servbot** • A static site server for local web development with support for single-page applications and a manual reload feature.

 * **Gitter.im Search** • A better search utility for Gitter-based chatrooms.

-* **Mishape** • A tiny but powerful data-type validator available as both a JavaScript and Lua module.

 ---